Seborrheic dermatitis (aka dandruff) commonly involves the ears.

 I do see much more seborrhea during the winter months and in people who aren't able to bathe or wash the affected area frequently.
 Many of my seborrhea patients also note that their rash flairs when they’re under stress, ill or when eating an unusual amount of fat, carbohydrates, wheat, or sugar in their diet.

-What are my top 2 treatment tips for seborrheic dermatitis of the ears?
+What are the best treatment tips for seborrheic dermatitis of the ears?

 - Vigorous daily washing of the ear skin using a wash cloth and medicated dandruff shampoos or soaps to help prevent seborrhea from flaring up.